-There are various reasons a person may experience itchy breasts.
-These include dry skin, breast growth, and allergens.
+There are various reasons a person may develop an itchy breast.
+Some possible causes of breast itchiness include dry skin, breast growth, and allergens.

 There are several reasons why the breasts may feel itchy without an accompanying rash, however.
 Although most causes are benign, people should pay attention to their symptoms, as breast itchiness can also be an early sign of a rare form of inflammatory breast cancer.